egr-314-team-304/egr-314-team-304/index.md

 ## [Team Organization](team-organization.md)
-Team communication and synergy, as well as a consistant working schedual are vital components to creating a succesful project.
-To ensure we could acheive these provisions we set out to find what times we could all meet up to schedual meetings, and established our main modes of team communication.
+Team communication and synergy, as well as a consistent working schedule, are vital components to creating a successful project.
+To ensure we could achieve these provisions we set out to find what times we could all meet up to schedule meetings and establish our main modes of team communication.

 ---